 As with everything, it’s important to do your research to decide which option is the best fit for you and your family.
 The co-ops listed below range from extremely casual to very structured.
 Some meet once a week, others up to three times per week.
 Some provide the curriculum and syllabi, while others meet for a purely social nature.
 You can find as much or as little support as you desire, but one thing is for certain, your family will not lack opportunities!

-Adventure Homeschoolers of East Tennessee meets twice a month (one Tuesday, one Thursday) from 10am-3pm.
+Adventure Homeschoolers of East Tennessee meets twice a month (one Tuesday, one Thursday) from 10:00am to 3:00pm.
 They also take several fun field trips.

 Bezalel is an arts focused co-op in Louisville, TN.
 Classes include various dance styles, pageantry, musical instruments, art, theater, film and world languages.

 The mission is to provide support, information and encouragement to homeschooling families in Blount and surrounding counties.
 In addition to enrichment programs, BHEA also sponsors various clubs, field trips, high school awards and honors, and other activities throughout the school year.
 A wide variety of social events are also held.